utopia-rise/fmod-gdextension/docs/src/doc/user-guide/9-plugins.md

 # Plugins

+!!! warning
+    This feature is experimental.
+Please report any bug you find.

 This addon supports FMOD plugins.
 First you'll need to add plugins libraries (`.dll`, `.dylib`, `.so`, `.a`) in a project's folder.
 In this documentation we will use `assets/plugins` as an example.